ndit-dev/MakerBot_RPi_ControlPanel/README.md

 Web control panel and surveillance of your makerbot 3D-printer.
 With this installed on your Raspberry Pi with a PiCam attached you will be able to:
- - Set what your bot are printing/doing from a browser on your computer or your smart phone
+ - See what your bot are printing/doing from a browser on your computer or your smartphone
  - See bot statistics such as build time, temperature of tool heads etc
  - be able to abort a print that seems to be failing from the web interface.